"A Park" was formerly named Custer Park. City Commissioner Amanda Fritz changed the park’s name in December 2020 by issuing an executive order.

 A Park Nature Patch

-Portland Parks & Recreation will be installing a nature patch at A Park that will foster wildlife habitat and add natural features for you to enjoy.
+Portland Parks & Recreation will be installing a nature patch at the north edge of A Park that will foster wildlife habitat and add natural features for you to enjoy.

 Please contact the project manager, Eric Rosewall, at email@example.com or 503-341-0855 for updates or with questions or concerns.

 You can help create this space!
 Sign up here to plant the patch next winter and we'll be in touch when events get scheduled.

 Portland Parks & Recreation is adding nature patches to developed park landscapes to provide natural experiences for people and habitat for wildlife.
 Nature patches are unique natural garden spaces that support native pollinators and offer fun opportunities for education and exploration.